Ion Absorption in the Proximal Convoluted Tubule

 Renal cell carcinoma (RCC) is the most common primary renal malignancy which originates from the PCT.
 It has been related to alterations in chromosome 3 which can non-hereditary or hereditary.
 Most commonly it occurs in men between the ages of 50-70.

 Incidence of renal cell carcinoma has been linked with smoking and obesity.
 It can present clinically with haematuria, flank pain, fever and weight loss.
 It can invade in to the renal vein and then into the inferior vena cava.
 From here, it can metastasize hematogenously to lung and bones.
 RCC can also have paraneoplastic effects.
 Paraneoplastic effects occur as a result of humoral factors excreted by cancer cells or due to an immune response against the cancer not due to the presence of cancer cells.
-In RCC paraneoplastic effects are caused by release of ACT or PTHrP.
+In RCC paraneoplastic effects are caused by release of ACTH or PTHrP.

 Clinical Relevance – Acute Tubular Necrosis

-ATN can be caused by ischemia which is usually occurs secondary to reduced renal blood flow (for example hypotension or sepsis).
+ATN can be caused by ischaemia which is usually occurs secondary to reduced renal blood flow (for example hypotension or sepsis).
 It can also be caused by nephrotoxic agents such as aminoglycosides and myoglobin.
 The ischaemia and toxins results in the death of tubular cells particularly the cells of the PCT.

 |Ion channel||Location||Type of Transporter||Pathology|